LabInternetPub/Exam2022_Solved/README.md

 ## Question 3
 When looking for a non-existing element in the database an exception of type ElementNotFoundInBBDD is signaled.
-In this case the response status must be 404 and the body empty
+In this case the response status must be 404 and the body empty.
+(No TODOs for this exercise.)

 ## Question 4
 Our platform, Apollofy, is getting noticed and used among disc-jockeys (also known as DJ) and they would like to have lists of fragments of tracks.